How Do Federal Tax Levies Work?

 To put it simply, if you don’t act quickly, the IRS will take drastic measures to fulfill your unpaid liability.
 These actions usually come in the form of bank account levies, wage garnishments, accounts receivable levies, and property levies (to name just a few).

 Even at this complex stage in the tax game, you still have options if you act within the given 30-day deadline.
+Talk to a licensed tax lawyer to make a plan of action.
+It’s important to know your rights.
 With proper support and representation from a team of licensed professionals, it’s possible to minimize the financial damage and even avoid the tax levy altogether.

 Boxelder Consulting knows how to navigate the bureaucratic maze of the Internal Revenue Service and make the system work for you.
 Our team has years of experience negotiating installment agreements and levy releases directly with the IRS.
-Don’t wait until it’s too late — call our office today for a free consultation.
+Don’t wait until it’s too late — you may qualify for an immediate tax levy release with the IRS.
+At Boxelder, we offer full-service tax levy release assistance to eligible taxpayers.
+Take the first step and call our office today for a free consultation.

 How Do I Get an IRS Levy Released?